u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/payment_providers.rst

    payment_providers/sips
    payment_providers/stripe

-Odoo embeds several **payment providers** that allow your customers to pay on their *Customer Portals* or your *eCommerce website*.
+Thrive Bureau ERP embeds several **payment providers** that allow your customers to pay on their *Customer Portals* or your *eCommerce website*.
 They can pay sales orders, invoices, or subscriptions with recurring payments with their favorite payment methods such as **Credit Cards**.